metacritical/termflix/TERMFLIX_REVIEW.md

 # Termflix Code Review and Refactor Notes

-This document captures a static version of the analysis done in the assistant conversation, plus an additional pass focused on SOLID‑oriented refactoring opportunities.
+This document captures a snapshot of the current Termflix codebase, focusing on:

+- Large/complex files that are likely refactor candidates.
+- Unused, duplicate, or overlapping functionality.
+- Modules that are being actively replaced by newer Python backends.
+- Prime refactor targets with SOLID‑style guidance (adapted for Bash/Python).

 ---